 Jewelers have been identifying their creations using emblems and signature marks for hundreds, even thousands of years.
 The hallmark communicates the identity of the master visually.
 A golden M vignette is the symbol of a secret medieval knighthood of merchandisers that Leon Mege adopted as its own at the end of the 20th century.
 The hallmark identifies every piece that leaves the workshop.

 Conflict diamonds are illegal and unethical to buy.
-By buying a conflict diamond, you would subsidize a monster who is in the business of cutting off little children's arms.
-These "blood" diamonds come from war zones where crimes against humanity are committed daily.
+Buying conflict diamonds is subsidizing a monster who cuts off little children’s arms.
+These “blood” diamonds come from war zones where crimes against humanity are committed daily.

-You should and will go to jail if you buy such a diamond.
-But thanks to the Kimberley Certification Process conflict diamonds are barred from the marketplace, so there is a zero percent chance you will find such a stone.
-Executive Order 13194 signed by President Bill Clinton makes it illegal to transport, buy, and use such stones.
+You will go to jail (and rightly so) if you buy such a diamond.
+But thanks to the Kimberley Certification Process, conflict diamonds are barred from the marketplace, so there is a zero percent chance you will find such a stone.
+Executive Order 13194, signed by President Bill Clinton, makes it illegal to transport, buy, and use such stones.

 It just sounds better.
 The producers of synthetic diamonds cringe when they hear the S-word.
-They are way ahead of the drug cartels that never thought of calling heroin "lab-grown opium".
-"Lab-grown" label is supposed to trigger a vision of rows of diamonds peacefully ripening in a heavenly garden.
-While consumers are hallucinating about guilt-free diamonds, the factories are baking fake, ...oops... lab-grown diamonds in huge vats under hellish heat and immense pressure.
-Having all the physical, chemical, and optical properties of their natural counterparts these stones should be called "synthetic", just like any other artificially produced substance.
+They are way ahead of the drug cartels that never thought of calling heroin “lab-grown opium.”
+The “Lab-grown” label is supposed to trigger a vision of rows of diamonds peacefully ripening in a heavenly garden.
+While consumers are hallucinating about guilt-free diamonds, the factories are baking fake, …oops… lab-grown diamonds in huge vats under hellish heat and immense pressure.
+These stones have all the physical, chemical, and optical properties of their natural counterparts.
+They should be called “synthetic,” just like any other artificially produced substance.